aryanj10/UN-Hackathon-Child-Wind-Risk-Intelligence-System/README.md

 # 🌪️ CW-RIS: Child Wind Risk Intelligence System

-**CW-RIS** is a child-centered wind risk analysis app that overlays real-time ECMWF ERA5 wind forecast data with child population exposure (e.g., from WorldPop) to compute and visualize risk zones.
+**CW-RIS** is a child-centered wind risk analysis app that overlays real-time ECMWF ERA5 wind forecast data with child population exposure (e.g., from WorldPop), school density, and hospital accessibility to compute and visualize risk zones.
 This Streamlit app enables faster, data-driven decisions for humanitarian response and preparedness.

 ---